OctopusDeploy/blog/blog/2024-12/deployment-freeze/index.md

 - Deployment
 ---

-Have you ever needed to stop deployments during busy periods?
-Maybe during holidays when most of your team is away, or during big sales events?
+Do you have specific windows where you don't want deployments going out?
+Do you want to prevent deployments to certain tenants without blocking the whole project?
 We've got great news!
-We're launching deployment freezes in Octopus Deploy to help you manage these situations better.
+We're releasing improvements to our Deployment Freezes feature in Octopus Deploy to allow you to do just that.

 ## Why Do You Need Deployment Freezes?